Asymmetric Distributed Trust: Introduction

+In the traditional models for quorum-based systems, all correct processes uniformly benefit from the guarantees of a protocol as long as the initial assumption expressed by the fail-prone system holds.
+With subjective trust, this symmetry no longer exists.
+Some of the correct processes may have made assumptions that proved appropriate in an execution with actually faulty processes $F \subset \CP$; we call these processes \emph{wise}.
+Other correct processes, however, may have assumed that only a proper subset of $F$ actually fails; these processes are \emph{\naive} and they do not enjoy the same guarantees as the wise ones, even though they are correct.
+In particular, our protocols typically ensure safety only for wise processes and liveness depends on the existence of a sufficiently large group of wise processes.

-Interest in consensus protocols based on Byzantine quorum systems has surged recently because of their application to permissioned blockchain networks~\cite{cacvuk17,abbccd18}.
-Typically run by a consortium, such distributed ledgers often use \emph{Byzantine-fault tolerant (BFT)} protocols like PBFT~\cite{caslis02} for consensus that rely on symmetric threshold quorum systems.
+\paragraph{Motivation.} Interest in consensus protocols based on Byzantine quorum systems has surged recently because of their application to permissioned blockchain networks~\cite{DBLP:conf/wdag/CachinV17,DBLP:conf/eurosys/AndroulakiBBCCC18}.
+Typically run by a consortium, such distributed ledgers often use \emph{Byzantine-fault tolerant (BFT)} protocols like PBFT~\cite{DBLP:journals/tocs/CastroL02}, Tendermint~\cite{DBLP:journals/corr/abs-1807-04938}, or HotStuff~\cite{DBLP:conf/podc/YinMRGA19} for consensus that rely on symmetric threshold quorum systems.
 The Bitcoin blockchain and many other cryptocurrencies, which triggered this development, started from different assumptions and use so-called permissionless protocols, in which everyone may participate.
-Those algorithms capture the relative influence of the participants on consensus decisions by an external factor, such as ``proof-of-work'' or ``proof-of-stake.''
+Those algorithms capture the relative influence of the participants on consensus decisions by an external factor, such as invested ``work'' or ``stake'' in the system.

 A middle ground between permissionless blockchains and BFT-based ones has been introduced by the blockchain networks of Ripple (\url{https://ripple.com}) and Stellar (\url{https://stellar.org}).
 Their stated model for achieving network-level consensus uses subjective trust in the sense that each process declares a local list of processes that it ``trusts'' in the protocol.